Phenomenology of the simple 3-3-1 model with inert scalars: Conclusion

 \section{Conclusion}

-The baryon minus lepton number ($B-L$) is an accident symmetry in the standard model and it always commutes with the gauge symmetry.
-Even, it can acts as a hidden gauge symmetry if three right-handed neutrinos are included.
-The case is different and explicit in 3-3-1 extensions, where $B-L$ and 3-3-1 symmetries do not commute and non-closed algebraically.
-Consequently, either we must work with a greater gauge group to close the algebras known as 3-3-1-1 \cite{3311,ds3311,d3311} or accepting 3-3-1 models, but $B-L$ is an approximate symmetry and the unitarity is not ensured at a high energy scale.
-Interpreting inert scalar multiplets for the 3-3-1 models is a natural recognition of the last fold because it not only yields appropriate $B-L$ violating interactions but also providing rich phenomenology such as dark matter \cite{dns}, the global fit $\rho$-parameter, and the possible solution to the LHC diphoton anomaly (last two are obtained in this work).
-The 3-3-1 model considered in this work is with the minimal lepton and normal scalar content, and the inert sector includes $\eta'$, $\chi'$ as replications of the normal scalars, respectively, and $\sigma'$ scalar sextet.
+The baryon minus lepton number ($B-L$) is an accident symmetry in the standard model which always commutes with the gauge symmetry.
+It can even act as a hidden gauge symmetry, if three right-handed neutrinos are included.
+The case is different and explicit in the 3-3-1 extensions, in which the $B-L$ and 3-3-1 symmetries neither commute nor close algebraically, by contrast.
+Consequently, one must either work with a more fundamental gauge group that encloses those algebras due to consistency, known as the 3-3-1-1 gauge symmetry \cite{3311,ds3311,d3311}, or accept the 3-3-1 models but in this case $B-L$ is an approximate symmetry and the unitarity is not ensured at a high energy scale \cite{dpsadd1,dns}.

+Interpreting inert scalar multiplets in the 3-3-1 models is a natural recognition of the second fold because it yields not only appropriate $B-L$ violating interactions that make the model viable, but also providing novel phenomenology in neutrino mass generation and dark matter \cite{dpsadd1,dns}, as well as the global fit of $\rho$-parameter and possible solutions to the LHC new physics anomalies.
+Here the last two points are obtained in the current work.
+The 3-3-1 model considered in this work contains the most minimal lepton and normal-scalar contents, while its inert sector includes $\eta'$ and $\chi'$ as replications of the normal scalars, as well as the scalar sextet $\sigma'$, that have the definite roles.